 Property and equipment include the property of GTMDI in Pasig City (land and mall), which secure certain loans from a syndicated lender banks led by PNB.
 The company has defaulted in its loan obligations, which led to the foreclosure and sale through public auction in July 30, 1999.
 GTMDI is currently in possession and in complete control of the properties.
 It continues to operate the mall and draws rental income there from.
-However, on June 17, 2009, GTMDI and PNB entered into a compromise agreement which was approved by the Court on August 14, 2009.
+However, on September 17, 2009, GTMDI and PNB entered into a compromise agreement which was approved by the Court on August 14, 2009.
 GTMDI shall pay PNB an amount of P565 million, of which P80 million shall be paid upon the execution of the agreement.

 The remaining amount payable to PNB shall be settled within seven years at 8% interest per annum.
-The compromise agreement provides that upon GTMDI's full payment of the compromise amount and all advances, taxes, fees and expenses, and both parties" compliance with all their respective obligations under the agreement, each party parties" compliance with all their respective obligations under the agreement, each party therefore releases and discharges the other party, their directors, officers, agents and employees from any and all claims arising from PNB"s foreclosure and consolidation of the property subject of MTI.
+The compromise agreement provides that upon GTMDI's full payment of the compromise amount and all advances, taxes, fees and expenses, and both parties" compliance with all their respective obligations under the agreement, each party therefore releases and discharges the other party, their directors, officers, agents and employees from any and all claims arising from PNB's foreclosure and consolidation of the property subject of MTI.